 Where are the best fireworks shows for the 4th of July 2026?

-Philadelphia (the official America250 host city), New York City (Macy's fireworks), Washington D.C.
+Philadelphia (the official America250 host city), New York City (Macy's), Washington D.C.
 (National Mall), Boston (Esplanade), and San Diego (Big Bay Boom) are expected to have the biggest shows.
-Check local listings because many smaller cities are also planning special 250th displays.
+Check local listings too, because many smaller cities are planning special 250th displays.

 Is it against the law to wear the American flag?

 The U.S. Flag Code says an actual flag should not be worn as clothing.
-But patriotic clothing with flag-inspired designs (shirts, hats, shorts) is not the same as wearing a real flag.
-Flag-themed apparel is fine and totally normal on the 4th.
+Patriotic clothing with flag-inspired designs (shirts, hats, shorts) is not the same thing, and flag-themed apparel is completely normal on the 4th.

 What should I bring to a 4th of July celebration?

-Sunscreen, water, a blanket or lawn chairs, bug spray, cash (many vendors are cash-only), a portable phone charger, and a patriotic outfit.
-If you are going to a fireworks show, bring a light jacket for after sundown.
+Sunscreen, water, a blanket or lawn chairs, bug spray, cash (many vendors are cash-only), a phone charger, and a patriotic outfit.
+For a fireworks show, add a light jacket for after sundown.

 |